tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

   word is not in the dictionary, it is added with a count of 1.

 Getting words from a file is conceptually easy, but the details are tricky because of things like punctuation.
-So we will strip out everything that isn't a letter or a space using this function:
+So, for simplicity, we will strip out everything that isn't a letter or a space using this function:

 ```python
 def clean_text(text):